jeferson-sb/portfolio/content/articles/netlify-cli.md

 You'll be prompt to enter your publish directory which in most cases of web apps is either `dist` or `build`.
 This will deploy a **preview** of your site, basically a draft, with a URL.

-If you don't want to manually deploy using `netlify deploy` everytime you can connect it to github repository which you allow more features in CI/CD flow so whenever you push to your default branch Netlify automatically starts a new preview deploy.
+If you don't want to manually deploy using `netlify deploy` every time you can connect it to github repository which you allow more features in CI/CD flow so whenever you push to your default branch Netlify automatically starts a new preview deploy.

 Once everything is good to go, we deploy it to production: